NOTES FROM THE STUDIO LAB -PHOTOGRAPHY OF CRYSTALS: ENCOUNTERS WITH ART AND SCIENCE DECEMBER 2022

 -Tempe Festival of the Arts 2022

-ARTHRITIS, STOMACH ACHES, AND ART
+ART AND SCIENCE: ARTHRITIS, STOMACH ACHES, AND THE ART OF GRANDMA MOSES

 When the arthritis in Anna Moses' hands reached the point where it was just too painful to continue doing her needlepoint, she started painting.
 It was 1927, and Anna, finally had a little free time, but those embroidered landscapes she loved doing were no longer possible.
 With no formal art training, she just painted what she knew best, how she knew best, often using matchsticks and knitting needles to apply the paint when she didn't have brushes fine enough for a particular task.